 - Let the glaze soak into the cake for 10-15 minutes, then run a spatula along the edges of the cake and the inner tube of the bundt pan to separate, and invert the cake onto a wire rack.
 If the cake doesn’t immediately release, bang on the top of the bundt pan with your fist several times.
 If that doesn’t work, just let it sit upside down on the rack and it should eventually fall out.

-- Once the cake is released and cooled, pour the icing over top.
+- Once the cake is released and fully cooled, pour the icing over top.
 Serve!